RasaHQ/financial-demo/data/nlu/nlu.md

 - transfer money to evan oslo
 - transfer money to sara
 - I need to transfer money to my grandma Judith.
+- I need to make an urgent transfer to Bob, can you do it?
+- Ahh, okay so I want to make a transfer to Bob.
+- Can I transfer money to a friend?
+- I need to transfer money to Jeff, my son
+- I need to send money to my kid
+- I need to transfer money
+- send $50 to john jacob
+- I need to transfer money to my co-worker who paid for lunch
+- Hi I like to send money
+- I'd like to send 50$ to John
+- Hi I like to send money to John
+- Please transfer 50 dollars to Andreas
+- I would like to transfer money to Philipp
+- I would like to transfer 50$ to Joschka

 ## intent:check_recipients
 - Who can I send money to?